KottenAlin/OutOfAmo/README.md

 ## Features to add

 - Add speedrun timer at the end showing how fast you played the game.
+- Add visuals to make it easier to find the target when shooting.
+- Make more userfriendly by giving visual or audio for several of our fuctions.
+Mainly that you have limited time and that you need items (popcorn and missile)

 ## Known bugs